Shahid Malik: Racist hate material

 Malik and his staff regularly had to intercept abusive and racist communications sent to his offices in Westminster and Dewsbury.
 In June 2008 Malik acted against YouTube after supporters of the far-right posted a 39-second video clip warning him not to "mess with the big boys", cutting from a still of the BNP leader, Nick Griffin, to a shot of Malik covered in blood.
 The video was removed from the site following a further complaint from the Equality and Human Rights Commission.

 In December 2009, a 55-year-old man from Woodley, Berkshire pleaded guilty under the Malicious Communications Act of 1988, of sending an indecent or grossly offensive email to Malik for the purpose of causing distress or anxiety.
 He was fined £200.

 Anthrax terror alert

 In December 2009 an envelope containing suspicious white powder was sent to Malik's office at the House of Commons, triggering an anti-terrorist investigation.
 Comments written on the envelope suggested it had been sent by a supporter of the far-right.
 The substance was later found to be harmless.

+Later career

+COVID-19 testing company and subsequent court case

+During the COVID-19 pandemic, Malik and others established a COVID-19 testing company working for the NHS Test and Trace service, operating in Halifax, West Yorkshire.

+National Trading Standards later took Malik to court over fraudulent trading, public nuisance and money laundering charges related to the company's operation, along with four other defendants, which came to trial in October 2025 at Bradford Crown Court.
+The defendants deny all the charges.
+The court expects the case to take 12 weeks.